Oneflow-Inc/oneflow/docs/source/auto_parallel.rst

 .. warning::

-   If you enable auto parallelism, all ``oneflow.sbp`` configed will be ignored.
+   If you enable auto parallelism, OneFlow will take care of the sbp configurations of operators except for explicit ``to_global`` functions.

 Configuration API for auto parallelism